D3 v4.3.0 was

 function by using it to access the nearest point to the mouse in a scatterplot.

-Voronoi diagram as a method for expanding the hit area around points in a chart.
+We can think of a Voronoi diagram as a method for expanding the hit area around points in a chart.
 Each point becomes a non-overlapping region such that if the mouse is inside that region, that point is the closest point to the mouse.

 The main benefit of using a Voronoi diagram for highlighting the points in a scatterplot is that the regions defined by the diagram are typically much larger than the points, making it easier for users to explore the data.
 It's also a more efficient method than computing the nearest point to the mouse position every time the mouse moves since we can precompute the Voronoi diagram once and re-use it as we need it.